 Anaconda uses an entirely novel concept to harvest wave energy - a distensible rubber tube anchored to the seabed that floats just beneath the surface.

 The device is continually squeezed by passing sea waves.
-These waves form bulges in the water-filled tube and travel down its length developing the power to drive a turbine generator in the stern.
+These waves form bulges in the water-filled tube and travel down its length developing the power to drive a turbine generator.

 Utilising the UK and Eire’s largest wave testing facilities at Qinetiq’s Haslar Marine Technology Park, Flowave in Edinburgh, Strathclyde’s Kelvin Hydrodynamics tank in Glasgow and the Lir Ocean Energy tank in Cork Eire.
 The project team has been testing a scaled device as part of a programme of rigorous development.